PingOne Advanced Identity Cloud

 Protect client-side tokens

-To protect OAuth 2.0 client-side access and refresh tokens, Identity Cloud supports encrypting their JWTs using AES authenticated encryption.
-Because this encryption also protects the integrity of the JWT, you only need to configure Identity Cloud to sign client-side tokens if token encryption is disabled.
+To protect OAuth 2.0 client-side access and refresh tokens, Advanced Identity Cloud supports encrypting their JWTs using AES authenticated encryption.
+Because this encryption also protects the integrity of the JWT, you only need to configure Advanced Identity Cloud to sign client-side tokens if token encryption is disabled.

 Client-side tokens must be signed and/or encrypted for security reasons.
 If your environment does not support encrypting OAuth 2.0 tokens, you must configure signing to protect them against tampering.